 - After initial conversations with the PIE Network team, if both organizations agree membership seems like a fit, we will share an invite-only online application.
 This application is reviewed by the Network’s Membership Committee and Board of Directors.
 The application asks for examples of your team’s policy and advocacy work on at least two of the four Network policy pillars.

 - The Network has four application deadlines each year.
 The Network Board makes official invitations to join.
 It is worth noting the membership process frequently takes 3-9 months from start to finish.

-If you’re a state or local education advocacy organization interested in membership or national policy organization interested in partnership, please complete the below fields to submit your interest to the PIE Network team.
-Completing the below interest form will prompt the PIE Network team to reach out for initial conversations.
+Please complete the below fields to submit your interest.
+This will prompt the PIE Network team to reach out for initial conversations.
 The below form is not the membership application.